cockroachdb/docs/cockroachcloud/serverless-faqs.md

 `us-east1` (South Carolina )                | `us-east-1` (N. Virginia)
 `us-west2` (California)                     | `us-west-2` (Oregon)

-A multi-region cluster can have a maximum of six available regions.
+A multi-region Serverless cluster can have a maximum of six regions.
 To express interest in additional regions, contact your Cockroach Labs account team.

 ### How can I estimate how many RUs my workload will consume?